Also known as “watering down”, “decreasing the concentration”, a component of assimilative capacity.

 What are the impacts on human health?

 Many contaminants are not harmful when they are present in low concentrations, so even when there may be a source of pollution upstream, downstream water quality will be improved through the process of dilution.
+Also, some contaminants may be consumed by aquatic species which are then consumed by other species higher up in the food chain such as fish.
+If too concentrated these contaminates could be toxic to consumers such as wildlife, birds and even humans [ii].

 Conversely, in a lake or pond that evaporates over time, some types of contaminants will become more concentrated, making it unsafe for swimming.